kevinslin/seed-xkcd/vault/xkcd.map-of-the-internet.md

   license: Creative Commons 2.5
 ---
 ![For the IPv6 map just imagine the XP default desktop picture.](https://imgs.xkcd.com/comics/map_of_the_internet.jpg)
+> "Map of the Internet", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 Map of the Internet